Vincent Enyeama: International career

 At the 2013 Africa Cup of Nations, Enyeama deputised for regular captain Joseph Yobo, who stayed on the bench for most of the competition.
 On 10 February, Enyeama led Nigeria to its third continental victory, keeping a clean sheet in a 1–0 defeat of Burkina Faso in the 2013 Africa Cup of Nations Final.
 He was named to the team of the tournament as first choice goalkeeper, conceding only four goals in six matches.

 In June 2014, Enyeama was named in Nigeria's squad for the 2014 FIFA World Cup.
 In the Super Eagles' first fixture, he kept the second FIFA World Cup clean sheet of his career as Nigeria drew 0–0 with Iran.
 He subsequently recorded a second consecutive shutout in the fixture against Bosnia and Herzegovina, a 1–0 win which gave Nigeria its first win at the tournament since the 1998 edition.
 He conceded three goals in the last match of the first round against Argentina, a game which ended in a 3–2 defeat for Nigeria, placing them second in the group and thus qualifying them for the second round for the first time in 16 years.

 On 26 March 2015, Enyeama won his 100th cap for Nigeria in a 1–0 loss to Uganda.
 He retired from international football on 8 October 2015.

+Player profile

+Style of play

+An athletic and agile goalkeeper, Enyeama was known in particular for his excellent reflexes and shot-stopping ability, which enabled him to produce spectacular saves, and made him effective in the air, despite not being particularly tall for a goalkeeper, standing at 1.80 m (5 ft 11 in).
+He was also known for his speed when rushing off his line, which made him strong in one-on-one situations.
+He was less adept at dealing with crosses however, which led pundits to question his handling and ability to command his area.
+In addition to his goalkeeping ability, he also stood out for his leadership qualities throughout his career, and his ability to organise his defence.

+Legacy

+Enyeama is regarded as one of the greatest African goalkeepers of all time and one of the greatest Black goalkeepers of all time.
+In 2023, he was ranked the greatest African goalkeeper in history by the IFFHS.
+He was also considered to be one of the best goalkeepers in Ligue 1 in his prime.

 Personal life

-A Christian from Ika Local Government Area of Akwa Ibom State, Enyeama is married and a father of three.
+Enyeama is a Christian.
+He is married and a father of three.

 In 2004, he was involved in a car accident in Uyo, Akwa Ibom State southern Nigeria, in which two motorcycle passengers were killed.
 The driver of the car in which Enyeama was travelling was left in critical condition.
 Despite the severity of the accident, Enyeama suffered only bruises after the car somersaulted twice as it swerved to avoid the motorbike.